hsolbrig/linkml-integration/README.md

 # linkml-integration package
 Integration test for various linkml modules.

-This module carries the majority of the test cases for the various linkml modules.
-It allow one to do a unit test against any branch of [linkml](https://github.com/hsolbrig/linkml), [linkml-runtime](https://github.com/hsolbrig/linkml-runtime) and [linkml-model](https://github.com/hsolbrig/linkml-model)
+This module carries the majority of the test cases for the various LinkML modules.
+It allows one to do a unit test against any branch of [linkml](https://github.com/hsolbrig/linkml), [linkml-runtime](https://github.com/hsolbrig/linkml-runtime) and [linkml-model](https://github.com/hsolbrig/linkml-model)